You are here

 The SecFlow-1v emulates a PSTN connection when sending or receiving RTU data to and from the control center over the new packet-switched network (PSN).

-At the center, a Megaplex-4 multiservice access gateway replaces the previous stack of dial-up modems to collect and send the data to and from all remote end points and transmits it to the terminal server and SCADA master.
+At the center, a Megaplex-4 multiservice access gateway replaces the previous stack of dial-up modems to collect and send the data to and from all remote endpoints and transmit it to the terminal server and SCADA master.

 The next migration step would be to embed the terminal server within the Magaplex-4 so that the services continue to run unaffected without relying on discontinued equipment.